Service Dogs & Therapy Dogs

 find that staying involved keeps their dog attentive on learning and dogs love to help new dogs learn.

-Our program was developed out of the love I have for my wife, Terri and her service dog, Heidi.
-This team taught me
+Our program was developed out of the love I have for my service dog, Heidi.
+She taught me anything is possible

 Service Dog Team

-Pictured above is my wife Terri and her service dog Heidi (standard Poodle), they graduated from Leashes for Living
+Pictured above is me (Terri) and my service dog Heidi (standard Poodle), we graduated from Leashes for Living

 Assistance Dog School, Inc in March 2005.
-I saw Terri's disabilities decrease her confidence and ability to function
+My disabilities decreased my confidence and ability to function on

-on a daily basis.
-She felt isolated indoors and felt vunerable and uncomfortable leaving the house without me.
-Terri
+a daily basis.
+I felt isolated indoors and felt vunerable and uncomfortable leaving the house without my husband

-was introduced to this program and it was life changing.
-Terri and Heidi go shopping and for walks.
-Here a few things that
+Lynn.
+We were introduced to this program and it was life changing.
+Heidi & I go shopping and for walks.
+Here a few

 7) Opens/shuts doors, pushes buttons to automatic doors & elevators

-11) Goes & gets help when Terri needs assist
+11) Goes & gets help when I needs assist

 The list goes on.
 Heidi loves to learn.